hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_genome_reference_data.md

 #### Ensembl identifiers

-When using Ensembl, note that it uses the following format for naming biological components:
+When using Ensembl, note that it uses the following format for biological identifiers:

 - **ENSG###########:**	Ensembl Gene ID
 - **ENST###########:**	Ensembl Transcript ID